sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/permissions.md

 #### Manually scheduling a sync

 Permissions syncs are [typically scheduled automatically](#manually-scheduling-a-sync).
-However, a sync can be manually scheduled through the UI in one of two ways by site admins:
+However, a sync can be manually scheduled through the UI in by site admins:

 - For users: navigating to `/users/$USER/settings/permissions` and clicking "Schedule now"
 - For repositories: navigating to `/$CODEHOST/$REPO/-/settings/permissions` and clicking "Schedule now"